 Vedic Psychology of Yoga, Ayurveda and Vedanta

 I added psychological considerations, along with treatment of the diseases of the nervous system, in my book Ayurvedic Healing (Lotus Press 1989).
 I expanded that approach in Ayurveda and the Mind (Lotus Press 1997), which outlines a psychological model for Ayurveda updated in the modern context.
 I have addressed the psychological aspect of Ayurveda in other books and many articles, including relative to Yoga, Vedanta and Vedic astrology.

 Ayurvedic psychology is not a separate discipline from other Vedic approaches to the mind, but simply adds an Ayurvedic side to these.
 Ayurvedic psychology reflects the views of mind and consciousness found in Samkhya, Yoga and Vedanta and their focus on the Purusha and Atman (higher Self of pure consciousness).
 It includes descriptions of the mind and its different designations and functions (chitta, buddhi, manas, ahamkara or memory, intelligence, thought and ego) and the place of the five koshas or layers of the individual soul (ananda or bliss, vijnana or experiential wisdom, manas or sensory mind, prana or vital energy, and anna or food), with their subtle layers holding our karmic patterns from one birth to another.
-Vedic teachings do not merely look at the human mind but extend their psychological study to the Atman or Self behind the entire universe, affording a cosmic dimension to their orientation.
+Vedic teachings do not merely look at the human mind and physical reality but extend their psychological study to the Atman or Self behind the entire universe, affording a cosmic dimension to their orientation.

 We examine the workings of the mind according to the three gunas of Sattva, Rajas and Tamas, the three doshas of Vata, Pitta and Kapha, and the five elements of earth, water, fire, air and ether.
 Ayurvedic mind/body connections, relevance of daily and seasonal regimens, diet, herbs and massage are part of this view at an outer level.